 (c) Notwithstanding any other provision, Contractor’s obligations pursuant to this clause are without any limitation whatsoever.
 Contractor’s obligations under this clause will survive the termination, cancellation, rejection, or expiration of the Contract.
 This provision will be construed fairly and reasonably, neither strongly for nor against either party, and without regard to any clause regarding insurance.

-(d) “Indemnitee” means the State of South Carolina, its instrumentalities, agencies, departments, boards, political subdivisions and all their respective officers, agents and employees.
+(d) “Indemnitee” means the State of South Carolina, its instrumentalities, agencies, departments, boards, political subdivisions and all their respective officers, agents and employees.]]

 6.8.4 Intellectual Property.